aleen42/PersonalWiki/Programming/JavaScript/es6/block_scope/block_scope.md

 }
 ```

-Another case you shouold pay attention to is that a block scope should be define with the notation `{}`:
+Another case you should pay attention to is that a block scope should be define with the notation `{}`:

 ```js
 'use strict';